 The automatic reel is spring-driven.
 The spring is wound when the fly line is pulled out and recovered by pressing a trigger.
 The spring is released by a knob on the side of the reel.
 It is important to release the tension on the spring after you rig your line.
-(See the section below on fishing with an automatic reel.)
+See below on fishing with an automatic reel.
 It does not have a handle or a crank.

 The automatic fly fishing reels you will see most often today are the Martin and the Pflueger.
-They have a historic status similar to a wicker creel.
-You may be able to find a nice one cheaper than what you will pay for a fly line.
-You may even be able to find one at a garage sale.
+They have an historic status similar to a wicker creel.
+You may be able to find a nice one cheaper than what you will pay for a fly line or be able to find one at a garage sale.